aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 A customer might have a table design, where the primary index contains encrypted attributes.

-This is impossible, as the primary keys cannot be encrypted, but we can make it easy for them to work around this.
+This is impossible, as primary keys cannot be encrypted, but we can make it easy for them to work around this.

 Gazelle can offer the option to automatically generate a plaintext